Shippable/docs/sources/reference/admiral-aws-marketplace.md

 ### Add-ons

-In addition to the Shippable Server Admin panel, within the product UI, Shippable also provides an Admin panel to:
+In addition to the Shippable Server Admin panel, within the product UI, Shippable also provides an Admin panel within the product UI to:

 - Monitor builds across the system
 - Manage build nodes for either the system or individual subscriptions